4.1. Recommended PPE

 Reusable protective eyewear should ideally be issued for individual person use.
-It must be cleaned and disinfected before and after use or reuse by the same person or another person.
+It must be cleaned and disinfected before and after use or reuse.
 Manufacturers’ instructions should be followed.

 Eyewear can be cleaned and disinfected individually at the point of use or returned to a central point for batch cleaning of multiple units of eyewear.

 Gowns protect clothing and skin against blood and body fluids; long-sleeved gowns offer the highest level of protection.

 The type and level of gown should be selected according to a risk assessment of clinical requirements (for example, sterile versus non-sterile) and blood or body fluid (including respiratory secretions) exposure risk such as spray, splash, or high volume.